GoogleCloudPlatform/spanner-migration-tool/docs/cli/flags.md

 * **`password`**: Specifies the password for the source database.

 * **`streamingCfg`**: Optional flag.
 Specifies the file path for streaming config.
-Please note that streaming migration is only supported for MySQL, Oracle and PostgreSQL databases currently.
+Please note that streaming migration is only supported for MySQL and PostgreSQL databases currently.
 Here is an example of a [streamingCfg JSON](./config-json.md#streamingcfg-for-non-sharded-minimal-downtime-migrations) and [how to use it in the CLI](./schema-and-data.md#examples).

 ## Target Profile